 Historically, services for substance use and misuse have been administered apart from general health care and mental health services.
-However, the benefit of including substance use and misuse treatment to the overall healthcare approach appears to be more effective in the overall treatment of the individual.49 Substance Use Disorders are most often interwoven with other health issues that involve an ever-wider range of healthcare services.
+However, the benefit of including substance use and misuse treatment to the overall healthcare approach appears to be more effective in the overall treatment of the individual.
+Substance Use Disorders are most often interwoven with other health issues that involve an ever-wider range of healthcare services.
 This has then created the need for more integration between service providers.

-The understanding of the general healthcare needs of a population is also a reflection of the substance use needs as well.
+The understanding of a population's general healthcare needs also reflects the substance use needs.
 For Region 5, the condition of the overall health of its population has been an issue of concern over the past several years.
 According to the County Health Rankings, most of the counties within the region, when compared to other counties in Texas, are consistently ranked among the bottom 50 counties.

 The County Health Rankings report explores the extent and landscape of various health related indicators of each county in Texas and ranks them from the highest to the lowest in regards health outcomes and health factors.
-The maps of Texas below (Figures 21 & 22) represent each county's Health Outcome and Health Factors.
-County Health Outcomes represent the overall health of each county within the state of Texas.
+The maps of Texas below (Figures 13 & 14) represent each county's Health Outcome and Health Factors.
+County Health Outcomes represent the overall health of each county in Texas.
 The ranking consists of two measures: (1) how long people live, and (2) how healthy people feel.

 County Health Factors represent the influence on a county's overall health.
 It is based on four measures: (1) health behaviors, (2) clinical care, (3) social and economic, and (4) physical environmental factors.
-The healthier a county, the lighter the color.50 See Table 67 in the Appendix for a report on Region 5's Health Outcome and Health Factor rankings.
+The healthier a county, the lighter the color.